 Danny would tell me Huston always “revered the writers” he adapted, and the film was an ambitious recreation of James Joyce’s final short story, The Dead.
 Based off the writer’s troubled romance with his wife and her deceased childhood crush, Huston was adamant the movie be as authentic as possible, insisting the entire cast was “real Irish, not just people who claim to be”.
 In my call, Danny Huston explained his father had rebuked his original idea they film the main plot outside Ireland as a “godawful idea” but Huston health was too low to travel.
 When the Irish actors eventually arrived in L.A for their “Hollywood experience”, the cast were promptly put in a van, driven in the opposite direction to the Magic Mountain amusement park and told to camp up in a desert motel.

 The hell-raising buddy of actor Peter O’ Toole, the Palme d’or winning actor Richard Harris was an even more outspoken Irish celebrity in film; a man who once venerated the IRA and described Guinness as “health food”.
-Self-described as “the most promiscuous man in the world”, like Joyce and Donleavy, Richard Harris moved from humble roots in Limerick (with a father who often forgot his name), escaping the confines of an Abbot education, to eking out a meagre existence as a rat-catcher in London and part-time actor, before, at the peak of his fame, managing a lovelife that would include an Empress of Iran, Prince Margaret and Ava Gardner.
+Self-described as “the most promiscuous man in the world”, like Joyce and Donleavy, Richard Harris moved from humble roots in Limerick (with a father who often forgot his name), escaping the confines of an Abbot education, to eking out a meagre existence as a rat-catcher in London and part-time actor.
+Once terrified by his modest Catholic roots, at the peak of his fame, Harris had overseen a lovelife that included an Empress of Iran, Prince Margaret and Ava Gardner.

 It’s no accident that when John Huston made his ambitious biblical film The Bible, Huston played God, and Richard Harris played Cain.
 Huston was eccentric, yes; but Harris was borderline mad.
 But he was also the literal face of the Ginger Man’s lost generation— a younger genius actor who charted the best and worst of that new wave of Irish romance.